I am Bin Xu, Associate Professor of Sociology in the Department of Sociology at Emory University.

 My research interests are at the intersection of social theory, cultural sociology, and political sociology.
 I am particularly interested in civil society, collective memory, disaster research, and symbolic politics.

 My second book, Chairman Mao’s Children: Generation and the Politics of Memory in China (Cambridge University Press, 2021), studies the collective memory of China’s “educated youth” (zhiqing) generation—the 17 million Chinese youth sent down to the countryside in the 1960s and 1970s.
 I draw on the data collected from 2007-2018, including life history interviews, ethnography, and archival research, to address how members of this important generation interpret meanings of their past difficulties and sufferings in the countryside, how those interpretations are represented and expressed in autobiographic memories, cultural objects, and commemorative activities, and what their memories tell us about this generation’s mentality.
 See a summary of the book HERE.

-I currently am working on my third book, provisionally titled The Culture of Democracy: A Sociological Approach to Civil Society (under contract with Polity Press, in its acclaimed Cultural Sociology series).
+My third book The Culture of Democracy: A Sociological Approach to Civil Society is forthcoming from Polity Press, in its acclaimed Cultural Sociology series.
 The book will provide a theoretical introduction to and discussion of the cultural sociology of civil society and takes a global perspective to discuss some pressing issues such as civility, authoritarianism, and polarisation.
+See a summary of the book HERE.

 Information about my publications by subject can be found HERE